Research articles using hippynn

 hippynn implements a variety of methods from the research literature.
 Some of the earlier research was created with an older, internal implementation of HIP-NN using theano.
 However, the capabilities are available in hippynn.

 One of the main components of hippynn is the implementation of HIP-NN, or the Hierarchical Interacting Particle Neural Network, was introduced in Lubbers et al. [LSB18] for the modeling of molecular energies and forces from atomistic configuration data.
 HIP-NN was also used to help validate results for potential energy surfaces in Suwa et al. [SSL+19] and Smith et al. [SNM+21], and was later extended to a more flexible functional form, HIP-NN with Tensor Sensitivities, or HIP-NN-TS, in Chigaev et al. [CSA+23].
-Fedik et al. [FLL+25] critically examined the performance of this improved functional form for transitions states and transition path sampling.
 Matin et al. [MAS+24] demonstrated a method for improving the performance of potentials with respect to experiment by incorporating experimental structural data.
 Burrill et al. [BLT+25] showed how a linear combination of semi-empirical and machine learning models can be more powerful than either model alone.
 Shinkle et al. [SPB+24] demonstrated that HIP-NN can model free energies for coarse-grained models using force-matching, and that these many-body models provide improved transferability between thermodynamic states.
-A more advanced form of the interaction layer, which directly captures high-order many-body information, was built in Allen et al. [ASBL25].
-Knowledge distillation techniques, where initial teacher models are used to improve the performance of students, have been examined and found effective using hippynn, in Matin et al. [MAS+25] and Matin et al. [MSP+25].
+A more advanced form of the interaction layer, which directly captures high-order many-body information (HIP-HOP-NN), was built in Allen et al. [ASBL26].
+Knowledge distillation techniques, where initial teacher models are used to improve the performance of students, have been examined and found effective using hippynn, in Matin et al. [MAS+25].
+This was further extended to data without forces by using an ensemble of teachers in Matin et al. [MSP+25], and further extended to distillation of learned free energies for coarse-graining in Olowookere et al. [OMP+26].
 In Zhang et al. [ZCI+24], a physics-informed constraint for atomization of molecules was introduced to improve the performance of models far from equilibrium.
-A potential for Uranium Nitride was investigated in Alzate-Vargas et al. [AVSL+24].

 HIP-NN is also useful for modeling properties aside from energy/forces.
 It was adapted to learn charges in Nebgen et al. [NLS+18] and to learn charge predictions from dipole information in Sifain et al. [SLN+18].
 Bond order regression to predict two-body quantities was explored in Magedov et al. [MKM+21].
 The atom (charge) and two-body (bond) regressions were combined to build Huckel-type quantum Hamiltonians in Zubatiuk et al. [ZNL+21].
 This was extended to semi-empirical Hamiltonians in Zhou et al. [ZLB+22] by combining the facilities of hippynn with another pytorch code, PYSEQM, developed by Zhou et al. [ZNL+20], which provides quantum calculations that are differentiable by pytorch.
-In Li et al. [LKK+25], a lighter-weight version of this framework, using classical equilibrated charges, was employed, using a shadow dynamics technique to avoid cost and numerical difficulties associated with self-consistency conditions.
+In Li et al. [LKK+25], a lighter-weight version of this framework, using classical equilibrated charges, was built, using a shadow dynamics technique to avoid cost and numerical difficulties associated with self-consistency conditions.

 Another avenue of work has been to model excited state dynamics with HIP-NN.
 In Sifain et al. [SLM+21], a localization layer was used to predict both the energy and location of singlet-triplet excitations in organic materials.
 In Habib et al. [HLTN23], HIP-NN was used in a dynamical setting to learn the dynamics of excitons in nanoparticles.
 In this mode, the predictions of a model produce inputs for the next time step, and training takes place by backpropagating through multiple steps of prediction.
 Li et al. [LLT+24] used the framework to predict several excited state properties; energy, transition dipole, and non-adiabatic coupling vectors were predicted for several excited states in a molecular system.

-Alice EA Allen, Emily Shinkle, Roxana Bujack, and Nicholas Lubbers.
-Optimal invariant bases for atomistic machine learning. arXiv preprint arXiv:2503.23515, 2025.
+Alice E. A. Allen, Emily Shinkle, Roxana Bujack, and Nicholas Lubbers.
+Optimal invariant sets for atomistic machine learning. npj Computational Materials, 12(1):75, 2026.
+URL: https://doi.org/10.1038/s41524-025-01948-0, doi:10.1038/s41524-025-01948-0.

 [BLT+25]